MicrosoftDocs/Viva/Viva/pulse/setup-admin-access/enable-notifications-for-your-organization.md

 ## Email notifications

 Users receive email notifications from Viva Pulse.
-It may take up to 24 hours for email notifications to be delivered to Pulse feedback providers and authors.
-If email notifications are not delivered within 24 hours, please log a support incident or report the issue through our in-app feedback options.
+It can take up to 24 hours for email notifications to be delivered to Pulse feedback providers and authors.
+If email notifications are not delivered within 24 hours, log a support incident or report the issue through our in-app feedback options.